htulet/scripts_TS_arosics/docs/source/usage.rst

 R Environment and how to link it to python (Optionnal)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 If you want to execute the code from an R IDE, you will need to link the R environment you use to the python environment you just created.
-Fist, install the reticulate package in your R environment using the Rstudio console
+First, install the reticulate package in your R environment using the Rstudio console

 .. code-block:: console